lyrm/bobkonf2026/talk/3-conclusion.md

 > Detects data races at runtime
 >
-> Generates concurrent tests automatically and check for linearizability
+> Generates concurrent tests automatically and checks for linearizability
 >
 > Model-checks all interleavings of atomic operations